 As usual..I digress.

-A bartender or cocktail maker I will never be.
-Just as I was about to take the money shot photo of the raspberry sorbet – chocolate float, tapping some extra ice cream into the glass – the glass broke.
-Look at the finished raspberry - chocolate float photos, way in the back.
+To make matters worse in my attempt to create adult beverages, just as I was about to take the money shot photo of the raspberry sorbet – chocolate ice cream champagne float, using a spoon to tap some extra ice cream into the glass for a better shot, the glass broke.
+Look at the finished raspberry sorbet chocolate ice cream champagne float photos, way in the back.
 I tried to hide it with raspberries to no avail.
-My beautiful chocolate shavings were history, and I snapped away rapidly as it spilled out the back, thinking….just let me get two decent shots, please!!
+My beautiful chocolate shavings were history, and I snapped away rapidly as it spilled out the back, thinking..just let me get two decent shots, please!!

-Well – I didn’t get decent, but at least I got photos, so I photoshopped the crap out of them and now they look even worse.
-I’d definitely give something up for natural light to take photos in.
-No body parts, though.
+Well, I didn’t get decent, but at least I got photos, so I photoshopped the crap out of them, and now they look even worse.

-Despite that disaster, I soldiered on and made a float with passion fruit sorbet (which I bought) and chocolate ice cream and no broken glass this time.
-That was the one I drank and I loved it.
+Despite that disaster, I soldiered on and made a float with passion fruit sorbet (which I bought) and chocolate ice cream; no broken glass this time.
+That was the one I drank, and I loved it.

 As for the recipe, it was very simple and very convenient (for me) because I made the dark chocolate ice cream two weeks ago, and I made the raspberry sorbet last July, the remains of both in my freezer.
-Like I mentioned above..I cheated and bought the passion fruit sorbet – a really good brand that rhymes with Bloggin’ Bloss, so that one was going to taste good no matter how much I effed it up.
+As mentioned above..I cheated and bought the passion fruit sorbet; a really good brand that rhymes with Bloggin’ Bloss, so that one was going to taste good no matter how much I effed it up.

 There’s really no method to putting these together.
-One scoop of chocolate ice cream plus one scoop of your favorite fruit sorbet, then pour in the champagne until it overflows a bit.
+One (or several) scoop of chocolate ice cream plus one scoop (or several) of your favorite fruit sorbet, then pour in the champagne until it overflows a bit.
 BUT, I will link you to the recipes for the dark chocolate ice cream and the raspberry sorbet.
 There, officially linked.

-Be sure to check out Barb’s Friday Cocktail Anniversary post. and @FridayCocktail on Twitter, A lot of bloggers made cocktails..real cocktails, I’m sure – real cocktails without broken glasses.
-I’ll bet my ‘ketchup pasgetti’ some even measured with jiggers!
+Be sure to check out Teflon Barb’s Friday Cocktail Anniversary post. and @FridayCocktail on Twitter, A lot of bloggers made cocktails..real cocktails; real cocktails without broken glasses.
+I’ll bet my ‘ketchup pasgetti’ that some even measured with jiggers!